Now Playing at CCCT

 Performances are Fridays & Saturdays at 8:00pm and Sundays at 2:30pm through Sunday July 30th.
 Tickets are now on sale.
 Buy online or call our box office at 281-335-5228 to request your reservations.

 2017/2018 Season Passes and Memberships for our regular season are now on sale.
 You may buy them online or call the box office at 281-335-5228 to make check or cash purchase at the theatre.
 Click here to see the whole season!

 Renovations of the Nassau Bay Shopping Village are almost complete with parking lot improvements now underway.
 CCCT is unaffected by the work and will continue to provide a full schedule of performances and summer activities.
 Click here for all the details.

 If You Love Community Theatre, visit CCCT’s YouTube Channel.
 You’ll find directors talking about their shows, actors discussing their characters, and skilled “behind the scenes” artists demonstrating their craft.

 CCCT has a very active Facebook community.
 You’ll meet many of our volutneers, and see lots of tidbits, photos and videos about our productions, actors and the theatre.
 Click on the Facebook badge to visit!

-CCCT has been named the Bay Area’s “Best Community Theater” by readers of the Bay Area Citizen for a fifth year in a row!
+CCCT has been named the Bay Area’s “Best Community Theater” by readers of the Bay Area Citizen for five years in a row!
 Many thanks to our patrons and readers of the Bay Area Citizen for your continued support.
-See the February 27, 2014 edition for details.